Caching Strategies for Framer Websites (2026)

 • Implement server-side cache control, ensuring only static elements benefit from extended caching.

 These small adjustments preserve Framer performance while ensuring that up-to-date content is always displayed.
+For deeper improvements, try code optimization techniques in Framer that reduce render-blocking issues.

 7. Keep Your Framer Site Faster with Smart Caching